 Mouse over a state to see the number of active kitchen worker jobs in each state.
 The darker areas on the map show where kitchen workers earn the highest salaries across all 50 states.

 High School Diploma

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
 Out of all the resumes we looked through, 16.9% of kitchen workers listed cleanliness on their resume, but soft skills such as listening skills and physical strength are important as well.

 Zippia allows you to choose from different easy-to-use Kitchen Worker templates, and provides you with expert advice.
 Using the templates, you can rest assured that the structure and format of your Kitchen Worker resume is top notch.
 Choose a template with the colors, fonts & text sizes that are appropriate for your industry.

-Some places are better than others when it comes to starting a career as a Kitchen Worker.
-The best states for people in this position are Rhode Island, New York, California, and Minnesota.
-Kitchen Workers make the most in Rhode Island with an average salary of $31,046.
-Whereas in New York and California, they would average $30,799 and $30,652, respectively.
-While Kitchen Workers would only make an average of $30,582 in Minnesota, you would still make more there than in the rest of the country.
+Some places are better than others when it comes to starting a career as a kitchen worker.
+The best states for people in this position are Washington, Alaska, California, and Rhode Island.
+Kitchen workers make the most in Washington with an average salary of $35,255.
+Whereas in Alaska and California, they would average $34,194 and $33,924, respectively.
+While kitchen workers would only make an average of $32,449 in Rhode Island, you would still make more there than in the rest of the country.
 We determined these as the best states based on job availability and pay.
 By finding the median salary, cost of living, and using the Bureau of Labor Statistics' Location Quotient, we narrowed down our list of states to these four.